torgro/cliMenu/README.md

 ## Menu-Items

 Menu-Items are the elements your users can invoke in your Menu.
-They have a ScriptBlock and a ConfirmBeforeInvoke parameter.
-This way you may selectivly force the user to confirm the action before it is invoked.
+They have a ScriptBlock and a DisableConfirm switch parameter in addition to a Name and DisplayName.
+With the DisableConfirm parameter, you may selectively force the user to confirm the action before it is invoked.

 ## Validation and return values